bitmovin/bitmovin-player-ios-samples/README.md

 +  **MultiView:** Shows how to set up a MultiView experience with the Bitmovin Player.

 ### NowPlaying
-+  **NowPlaying** Shows how to enable and customize the Now Playing integration on iOS.
++   **NowPlaying:** Shows how to enable and customize the Now Playing integration on iOS.

 ## Sample App Setup Instructions
-Please execute `pod install --repo-update` to properly initialize the workspace.
+Open `BitmovinPlayerSamples.xcworkspace`.
+Xcode resolves the Swift package dependencies automatically.

 ### Provide License Keys
 In each sample app, you also have to provide two license keys, a Bitmovin Player license key and a Bitmovin Analytics license key.